fbdtemme/bencode/docs/usage/value.rst

 Throwing accessor function will throw :cpp:class:`bad_bvalue_access` when the current activate alternative type does not match the access type.

-Non throwing accessor functions will return a pointer to the alternative type or a nullptr.
+Non throwing accessor functions will return a pointer to the alternative type or a :cpp:expr:`nullptr`.

-These accessors are all very similar to accessing `std::variant` values.
+The interface is similar to that of :cpp:class:`std::variant`.
-Except that there are aliases (eg. :code:`get_integer`, :code:`get_if_integer`) for all possible bencode types.
+Except that there are aliases (eg. :code:`get_integer`, :code:`get_if_integer`) for all possible alternative types.

 Accessor functions documentation can be found :ref:`here <bvalue_accessors>`: